turingschool/lesson_plans/ruby_02-web_applications_with_ruby/feature_testing_rails_applications_with_minitest_or_rspec.md

 `describe "the new tool process", :type => :feature do`

 * let's make our feature directory `mkdir spec/features`
-* make sure you include the spec_helper in the top of you _spec.rb files.
+* make sure you include the `require 'rails_helper'` in the top of you _spec.rb files.

 ```ruby
 require "rails_helper"